Fox-Design-Agency/react-stylux/README.md

 ## Contributing

-- Currently looking for any fix for Safari support.
-I have two theories, adding webkit and other prefixes, which should be a thing anyway, or fixing the way nestingstyles works.
-This will be a primary concern until fixed, please reach out to https://github.com/Fox-Design-Agency/react-stylux/issues/5

 Contribution form and system is currently being thought through.
 No contributions will currently be accepted outside of Fox Design Agency until system is put into place.